 Wrapping up

 Blockchain and fintech are two industries that are closely intertwined.
-The innovative blockchain technology provides countless benefits to the financial world, and the disruption of the industry is happening as we speak.
+The innovative blockchain technology provides countless benefits to the financial world, and the industry's disruption is happening.

-In the future, we are bound to see even more applications of blockchain come to light, providing both decentralization and efficiency to the fintech sector.
+In the future, we will see even more blockchain applications come to light, providing both decentralization and efficiency to the fintech sector.